-On Canada’s East Coast there is a time honoured tradition of fiddling and step-dancing.
-Young people still preserve the music of their ancestors.
-A ‘lumberjack’ is a word long used to describe the men who conquered the vast Canadian forests and often would fiddle into the wee dawn.
-Now we introduce you to The Lumber Jills.
-All National youth championship female fiddlers and dancers; Amélie, Jaylee, Machaela and Janelle are from New Brunswick, Canada and have promoted their culture across Canada and Ireland.
-All under the age of 20 years and with multiple awards, Scottish and Irish ancestry burns in their fiery traditional tunes.
+On Canada’s East Coast, there is a time honoured tradition of fiddling and step-dancing, where young people still preserve the music of their ancestors.
+‘Lumberjack’ is a word long used to describe the men who conquered the vast Canadian forests and would fiddle into the early morning.
+Now, we introduce to you The Lumber Jills.
+Each national youth championship fiddlers and dancers from New Brunswick, and all under 20 years old, Amélie, Jaylee, Machaela, and Janelle have promoted their culture across Canada and Ireland, garnering multiple awards.
+Scottish and Irish ancestry burns in their fiery traditional tunes.